Skip to main content

 Credit requirements must be met every 2 years.

-Alaska allows MDs and DOs to earn credit with either AMA PRA Category 1 or AOA Category 1 or 2 credits.
-Alaska requires its MDs and DOs to earn credit in the areas of pain management and opiate misuse.
+Alaska requires its MDs and DOs to earn two credits with opioid-related education.
 See the Alaska State Medical Board website to determine how to best fill this criteria.

 Arizona